adhiiisetiawan/ppo-algorithms/README.md

 To visualize experiment logs, the project is configured to use [Weights & Biases (wandb)](https://wandb.ai/).
 You can access the project’s experiment dashboard [here on wandb](https://wandb.ai/adhiisetiawan/ppo-algorithm?nw=nwuseradhiisetiawan) to monitor the training progress, compare results, and analyze performance across runs.

-## To Do
-Here's an updated README with a **To-Do** section, including checkboxes with elaborations:

----

-# PPO Algorithm Reproduction

-This project reproduces the Proximal Policy Optimization (PPO) algorithm using PyTorch, focusing on environments with discrete action spaces, specifically `CartPole-v1` and `LunarLander-v2`.
-The code supports logging to both TensorBoard and Weights & Biases (wandb) for experiment tracking and visualization.

-## Experiment Logging

-To visualize experiment logs, the project is configured to use [Weights & Biases (wandb)](https://wandb.ai/).
-You can access the project’s experiment dashboard [here on wandb](https://wandb.ai/adhiisetiawan/ppo-algorithm?nw=nwuseradhiisetiawan) to monitor the training progress, compare results, and analyze performance across runs.

 ## To-Do